RoadieHQ/marketing-site/content/docs/integrations/broker/index.md

 - Build a custom docker container

 #### Roadie Docker Containers
-Roadie provides pre configured docker containers containing pre-configured snyk-broker clients for use with backstage.
+Roadie provides pre configured docker containers containing pre-configured broker clients for use with backstage.
 At time of writing, we are providing a container image for kubernetes and sonarqube.

 You can configure them with environment variables containing authentication credentials for the brokered service as well as the broker endpoint and token.